Boxing career of Muhammad Ali

-Muhammad Ali is widely regarded by many boxing commentators and historians as the greatest heavyweight boxer of all time.
-Boxing magazine The Ring named him number 1 in a 1998 ranking of greatest heavyweights from all eras.
-In 1999, The Associated Press voted Ali the number one heavyweight of the 20th century.
-In 1999, Ali was named the second greatest boxer in history, pound for pound, by ESPN; behind only welterweight and middleweight legend Sugar Ray Robinson.
-In December 2007, ESPN listed Ali second in its choice of the greatest heavyweights of all time, behind Joe Louis.
-He was inducted into the International Boxing Hall of Fame in the inaugural class of 1990.
+Muhammad Ali was an American professional boxer widely regarded by many boxing historians as the greatest heavyweight boxer of all time.
+The Ring magazine rated him number one in a ranking of greatest heavyweights from all eras in 1998.
+In 1999, the Associated Press voted Ali the number one heavyweight and second-greatest fighter of the 20th century.
+That same year, ESPN ranked him third on its list of the Top North American Athletes of the Century, and an ESPN poll named him the greatest pound-for-pound boxer of all time.
+Ali is the only three-time lineal and undisputed world heavyweight champion.
+He was inducted into the International Boxing Hall of Fame as part of its inaugural class in 1990.